SuzukaDev/suzukadev.github.io/content/about.md

 No creo que haya una fuerza superior que nos haga venir a la vida a aprender C# o Python (bueno, C++ tal vez)

+- In my humble opinion, one of today's biggest challenges when it comes to gamedevelopment (or any media) is to catch the attention.
+I do think that personality plays a big role

+Im not interested in being a clone of a clone

+Hablar del tutorial de BBullet, de lo orgulloso que estaba de que estuviera tan integrado.